-- It is received by the Commission/agency before the deadline given in the call fiche - It involves at least the minimum number of participants given in the call fiche - It is complete (i.e. both the requested administrative forms and the proposal description are present).
-To satisfy this condition, part B of the proposal must be readable, accessible and printable.
+- It is received by the be Commission/agency fore the deadline given in the call fiche - It involves at least the minimum number of participants given in the call fiche - It is complete (i.e. both the requested administrative forms and the proposal description are present).
+To satisfy this condition, part B of the proposal must be readable, accessible and printable. - The content of the proposal relates to the topic(s) and funding scheme(s), including any special conditions set out in the relevant parts of the work programme

-Rules for submission of proposals, and the related evaluation, selection and award procedures (posted on CORDIS).
+1 Rules for submission of proposals, and the related evaluation, selection and award procedures (posted on CORDIS).